 From early language labs in the 1970s to the wide range of language learning resources online today, technology has become an important tool in foreign language acquisition.
-Easy-to-use tools like Pixie, Frames, and Share can help teachers quickly create and share learning materials customized for their language classroom.
+Easy-to-use digital authoring tools like Wixie can help teachers quickly create and share learning materials customized for their language classroom.
 These tools become even more powerful, however, once we put students in the producer’s seat.

 To successfully acquire a foreign language, students need to develop language skills in listening, reading, writing, and speaking.
 Using creative tools that allow students to write, illustrate, narrate, and publish provides many opportunities to practice the skills necessary for successful language acquisition.

-When students use Pixie to record text they have written, or capture narration for a video they are creating with Frames, they practice oral language skills as they record, listen to what they have recorded, practice the passage again, and rerecord.
+When students record text they have written, or capture narration for a video they are creating, they practice oral language skills as they record, listen to what they have recorded, practice the passage again, and rerecord.
 The recordings also provide a performance example teachers can use to assess comprehensibility and language control.

 Many students aren’t comfortable using their developing language skills to speak with their teacher and peers.
 Recording, listening, and rerecording provides students with the unintimidating practice they need to become successful speakers.

 If students are to achieve competency in communicating in a foreign language, they need to build an extensive vocabulary.
 Exposure to words used in context helps students better commit words to memory, and graphics and visuals that illustrate the meanings of words help students more quickly retrieve that meaning in the future.

 Students can use tools like Wixie to create and print trading cards that include a new word, its translation, and graphics and context clues to support vocabulary acquisition.
 Students can also take advantage of the multimedia capabilities of these tools to create interactive vocabulary games that include recorded pronunciations.